 Dispute Resolution

-Law No. 144/2015 of September 8, transposed Directive 2013/EU, of the European Parliament and of the Council, of May 21, 2013, on the alternative resolution of consumer disputes.
+Law No. 144/2015 of September 8th transposed Directive 2013/EU of the European Parliament and of the Council of May 21st, 2013, on alternative dispute resolution for consumer disputes.

 What are consumer disputes?

-What is the RAL?
+What is RAL?

 When does this new regime apply?